UD for Indonesian

 - walaupun is split into walau “although” and pun

-- Multiword tokens that contain clitics of -ku “me/my”, -mu “you/your”, -nya “he/him/she/her/it” are split into two tokens, with exceptions for words ended with -nya.
+- Multiword tokens that contain clitics of -ku “me/my”, -mu “you/your”, -nya “he/him/she/her/it” are split into two tokens, with exceptions for certain words ending with -nya.

-- Words ended with -nya where _-nya- itself serves as a pronoun or determiner are split into two tokens.
+- Words ending with -nya where _-nya- itself serves as a pronoun or determiner are split into two tokens.
 For example:

 - Word -nya as pronoun, as in mencintainya “love him/her/it”, this token is split into mencintai “love” and nya “him/her/it”.